Rasmussen's Encephalitis

 • Hemiparesis

 Hemiparesis is a weakness on one side of the body.
-The wiring of the nervous system determines that a lesion on one side of the brain causes problems on the opposite side of the body.
+Due to how the nervous system is organized, a lesion on one side of the brain causes problems on the opposite side of the body.
 Thus, involvement of one hemisphere causes weakness on the other side of the body.

 The cause of Rasmussen’s Encephalitis

 The exact cause of RE is not known.
 However, there is increasing evidence of an underlying immune disorder.
-In a majority of cases, only one hemisphere is affected (cases when both hemispheres are affected are very rare) and the disease starts focally (one specific area) and spreads across the hemisphere.
+In most cases only one hemisphere is affected (cases when both hemispheres are affected are very rare) and the disease starts focally (one specific area) and spreads across the hemisphere.

 Diagnosis is made based on clinical features (symptoms) and results of radiological investigations.
 The most useful investigations are: